- 451 views

-Only a short bus journey from the world-famous tourist attractions of Machu Picchu and the Sacred Valley, the Colca Canyon tour has increased greatly in popularity in recent years and many visitors to Peru now include it in their trip.
+Only a short bus journey from the world-famous tourist attractions of Machu Picchu and the Sacred Valley, the Colca Canyon tour has increased greatly in popularity in recent years and many visitors include it in their Peru trip.
 Here is all you need to know to organise a guided tour, a trekking trip or independent exploration.

 The gateway to the Colca Canyon is Arequipa, Peru’s second-largest city.
 For independent travellers, a bus service connects Arequipa to the towns of Chivay and Cabanaconde, popular bases for exploration of the valley, and there are several departures per day.
 The journey to Chivay takes two to three hours and travelling on to Cabanaconde takes about the same again.